 Matt realizes that they have tricked him again and the laughter makes him mad and when he gets mad he

-malevolence by virtue of being malicious or spiteful or nasty
+malevolence by virtue of being malicious or nasty

 He stay poor and rawbony jus’ fuh